 In addition to information regarding dispatched teams, reporting is also required to capture the broader pool of calls, including those to which a specific response team was not dispatched.
-These data are also required quarterly, and will be required to be submitted through the broader crisis data platform.
+These data are also required quarterly, and will be required to be submitted through the broader crisis data platform, although the technical process will need to be developed by the data task force.
 This will capture data on all Marcus Alert 1, 2, 3, and 4 calls even if a Marcus Alert response team is not dispatched.
-This information is required to assess compliance as well as outcomes associated with the implementation of Marcus Alert Protocol #1.
-Because of the vast variation in how calls are classified and how that information is captured, we rely on a state-standard crosswalk to compile data.
-This completed crosswalk is required to be submitted with your plan.
+This information is required to assess compliance as well as outcomes associated with the diversion of calls.
+Because of the vast variation in how calls are classified and how that information is captured, it is assumed that the process will rely on a state-standard crosswalk to compile data.
+This completed crosswalk will be required to be submitted with your plan.
+Below is an example of how this crosswalk will likely appear, for informational purposes.
+The data task force will finalize the crosswalk prior to December 1, 2021.